AbrahimSA/Retail_Sales/README.md

 The number of customers in the high-spending group is smaller compared to the low-spending groups.

 Then **Elbow method** was used to find the optimal number of clusters.
-The Elbow plot between **WSSD** and **k**confirmed that the inital random selection of n as 3 was the correct choice.
+The Elbow plot between **WSSD** and **k** confirmed that the inital random selection of n as 3 was the correct choice.

 ![alt text](images/clust_image_2.png)

 ### Total Amount vs Gender

-A similar approach of K-means clustering was applied to total amount and age as well.
+A similar approach of K-means clustering was applied to total amount and gender as well.

 Visualization on the clustered data based on gender revealed three distinct clusters: